 Diversity and Inclusion

-At HDR UK, we know that we can do more and deliver better results by bringing together a wide range of people, skills, ideas, opinions, beliefs and experiences.
-This is how we define diversity and...
+As the UK’s national institute for health data science, we know that we can do more and deliver better results by bringing together a wide range of people, skills, ideas, opinions, beliefs and...

 The missing diversity in human genetics: a telling lesson for health data research